dapr/java-sdk/examples/src/main/java/io/dapr/examples/workflows/README.md

 * DemoWorkflow: An example of a Dapr Workflow.
 * DemoWorkflowClient: This application will start workflows using Dapr.
-* DemoWorkflowService: An application that registers a workflow to the Dapr workflow runtime engine.
+* DemoWorkflowWorker: An application that registers a workflow to the Dapr workflow runtime engine.
 It also executes the workflow instance.

 ## Pre-requisites